 Skip to contents

-Dyadic version of the data.
-The unit of observation is a dyad of countries.
-It provides a summary of the joint memberships of two countries across IGOs over time.
+Create a dyadic version of the data.
+The unit of observation is a country dyad.
+The result summarizes joint memberships across IGOs over time.

 Usage